AruneshwarShriram/shopping_list/README.md

-# Shopping List using DexieJS
+# Shopping List Web-App using DexieJS